LoraOliv/easybank-landing-page/README.md

 It's a landing page website for a fictional company called Easy Bank.

-You can see the final result here:
+You can see the final result [here](https://loraoliv.github.io/easybank-landing-page/).

 ## Built With